goadesign/goa/README.md

 ## Resources

-Consult the following resources to learn more about goa.
+Consult the following resources to learn more about Goa.

 ### Docs